Fri. Jan 5 - Sat. Jan 13, 2018

-Over it’s 30+ year history, One Yellow Rabbit has grown from a band of young theatre rebels to be one of Canada’s leading and most respected creation based ensembles.
-One Yellow Rabbit has cultivated an organization that creates and tours its work nationally and internationally, presents work from the national and international performing arts milieu during the annual High Performance Rodeo, shares its expertise with the emerging artistic community through the annual Summer Lab Intensive and the beautifulyoungartists initiative, and contributes to the local community through the operation of the Big Secret Theatre in Calgary’s Arts Commons.
+Over its 35+ year history, One Yellow Rabbit has grown from a band of young theatre rebels to be one of Canada’s leading and most respected creation based ensembles.
+One Yellow Rabbit has cultivated an organization that creates and tours its work nationally and internationally, presents work from the national and international performing arts milieu during the annual High Performance Rodeo, shares its expertise with the emerging artistic community through the biennial Summer Lab Intensive and the beautifulyoungartists initiative, and contributes to the local community through the operation of the Big Secret Theatre in Calgary’s Arts Commons.

 Denise began working with One Yellow Rabbit in 1983 and became Associate Artist and a permanent member of the Ensemble in 1986.
 She has created or co-created several shows including The Erotic Irony of Old Glory, Touch, CD Dance, Breeder, So Low, Permission, Featherland, Sign Language, Heavens to Murgatroid, A Fabulous Disaster, Smash Cut Freeze, and Wag.
 In 1997, Denise created the Summer Lab Intensive and as Director continues to welcome a broad range of established and emerging artists from all over the world.
 She continues to teach, provide master classes, and lecture across Canada and abroad.